 Paul tells us not to concentrate on our status, position or grandeur, but to see what we can do to help.
 Just like our body would not function if all parts were brains, neither will Christ’s Team function if everyone is concerned about their position.

 Duty means to do what you are supposed to do, then count the cost.
 There is no sense of duty if you are merely doing what is easiest for you at the time.
 While doing your duty will in the end be the right thing, thus the easiest thing, it may not seem so at the time.
 Doing one’s duty can result in one’s temporal death, the end of their time here on earth.
-Not an easy way.
+Not an easy way on the surface.
 But, recall that what seems like that easy downhill path leads to The Pit, it does not lead to the summit.
 Our country is where it is today because of those who preceded us, those who did their duty.
-It will not keep going up if, as a country we stroll down that wide smooth downhill boulevard.
+It will not keep going up if, as a country, we stroll down that wide smooth downhill boulevard.
 We must struggle to stay on the narrow path, which leads to the summit.

-Look back at those who stepped forward when the country called, Concord, Veracruz, Gettysburg, San Juan Hill, Chateau Thierry, Pearl Harbor, Normandy, Peleliu, Bastogne, Iwo Jima, Okinawa, Chosin Reservoir, Ia Drang Valley, Khe Sanh, Hanoi, Laos, Cambodia, Basra, Kabul, Bagdad and countless unfamiliar names in Southwest Asia.
+Look back at those who stepped forward when the country called, Concord, Veracruz, Gettysburg, San Juan Hill, Chateau Thierry, Pearl Harbor, Normandy, Peleliu, Bastogne, Iwo Jima, Okinawa, Chosin Reservoir, Ia Drang Valley, Khe Sanh, Hanoi, Laos, Cambodia, Basra, Kabul, Bagdad and countless unfamiliar and unpronounceable names in Southwest Asia.
 In them, you find a unifying theme of Duty, doing what you have to do, no matter what it takes, then count the cost.
 Those who fought for our country did it out of duty to their country and God and to protect their family.
 We must emulate their purpose and serve God dutifully.
-Christ is the ultimate example of this, the only begotten Son of God, yet doing His duty to die for us, which is what God wanted Him to do, to save us from eternal hellfire.
+Christ is the ultimate example of this, the only begotten Son of God, yet doing His duty to die for us, which is what God needed Him to do, to save us from eternal hellfire.
 So, it was His Duty and He did it with honor.